19,99 €

 Review your prices, rates and sales projections.

-Setting prices and sales targets (a topic I cover in Chapter 5) is both a financial and a marketing activity, and sales projections usually form part of your marketing plan.
-Some business planning books suggest you do your marketing plan before your financial projections, but I prefer to work on pricing and sales projections first.
+Setting prices and sales targets (a topic I cover in Chapter 8) is both a financial and a marketing activity, and sales projections usually form part of your marketing plan.

-My argument for working on your pricing and sales projections before your marketing plan is this: If you haven’t set your prices, you can’t do any meaningful financial forecasts.
+You may wonder how you can create a marketing plan without confirming pricing, and how you can confirm your business model without completing sales projections.
+After all, if you haven’t set your prices, you can’t do any meaningful financial forecasts.
 Without financial forecasts, you don’t know if your business model has any chance at all.
 And without having your essential idea confirmed, what is the point of doing a marketing plan?
-All very chicken-and-egg in its nature, but essentially you have to start somewhere.
+All very chicken-and-egg in its nature, but essentially you just have to start somewhere.

 Confirm the direct costs of providing your service or making your products.